catamorphism/message-format-wg/exploration/function-composition-part-2.md

 that contains the value of `$n1`.
 (This could be implemented by copying, since MessageFormat variables are immutable.)

 ### Semantics: return values for functions

 Turning to the question of what a function returns, this at first glance is the same question as
-"what is a named value",
+"what is a named value?",
 as both are "resolved values" according to the spec.
 But both interpretation 1 and interpretation 2 complicate that.

 Alternative 1: A function returns a "formatted value".
-This matches interpretation 1, where formatted values are bound to names.
+This matches model 1, where formatted values are bound to names.

 Alternative 2: A function returns a composite value that conceptually pairs a base value (possibly the operand of the function, but possibly not; see Example B1) with options.
-This matches interpretation 2.
+This matches model 2.
 If we preserve the single usage of "resolved value" in the spec, this implies that the (base value, options) representation applies to all resolved values,